Murder of Joana Cipriano: Disappearance and charges

 Joana Cipriano, aged eight, was last seen at around 8:00pm on 12 August 2004 after being sent to buy milk and a tin of tuna from a local store.
-A neighbour saw her around 200 meters from her house, walking back from the store.
-Her mother, Leonor Cipriano, launched a local campaign to find her daughter, distributing posters around the neighbourhood.
+A neighbour saw her around 200 meters from her house, returning from the store.
+Her mother, Leonor Cipriano, launched a local campaign to find her, distributing posters around the neighbourhood.

 The prosecution argued that Joana was murdered because she had seen her mother and her uncle, João Cipriano, having sex.
-Leonor confessed to killing her daughter after nearly 48 hours of continuous interrogation; João confessed to having assaulted Joana, and said he had cut her body into small pieces and placed her inside a refrigerator, before disposing of it by throwing it into a nearby pigsty.
+Leonor confessed to killing her daughter after nearly 48 hours of continuous interrogation; João confessed to having assaulted Joana, and said he had cut her body into small pieces and placed them inside a refrigerator before disposing of them by throwing them into a nearby pigsty.
 When asked if he had sexually abused Joana, he said, "I did not harm her - I only killed her."

-In 2019, Leonor was released from prison after serving five sixths of her sentence.
+In 2019, Leonor was released from prison after serving five-sixths of her sentence.